lmathon/eDNA--benchmark_pipelines/README.md

 ![image_time]()

+where :

-where %elapsed = time in [hours:]minutes:seconds; %CPU = percentage of CPU given to the job; %max = maximum memory used by the job in Kbytes.
+%elapsed = time in [hours:]minutes:seconds

+%CPU = percentage of CPU given to the job

+%max = maximum memory used by the job in Kbytes.

 Or you can run [record_memory_usage.sh](99_utils/record_memory_usage.sh) that records the memory usage of the job :